The Committee

 Highways & Parking, Business Liaison, Memorial Garden

 Born and bred in Chorleywood I remember when it was voted the happiest place to live.
 I’m hugely passionate about the Village and want it to thrive and be a happy place for all residents.
-After 30 years in finance, I’m very happy to now have more time to devote to Chorleywood and joined the Executive Committee in 2019.
-I firmly believe that the success of our High Street is key to the success and well-being of Chorleywood.
+I firmly believe that the success of our High Street and the respect we show the village and each other are key to the success and well-being of Chorleywood.
 As residents, it’s up to us to dictate the future of our village.
-We are so fortunate to live in such a beautiful and convenient part of the world, it’s our responsibility to protect it and make sure it flourishes.
+We are very fortunate to live in such a beautiful and convenient part of the world, it’s our responsibility to protect it and make sure it flourishes.

 Lisa Stewart